 Carly is fluent in Spanish, was born in Venezuela and studied abroad in Sevilla, Spain.
 Carly grew up in the south suburbs and attended Homewood-Flossmoor High School.
 She graduated with a double major in Broadcast Journalism and Spanish from the University of Wisconsin-Whitewater.

 Carly first got involved with NAHJ in 2015.
 During that time, she was instrumental in organizing and executing WBBM-TV’s involvement with the NAHJ Job Fair.
-During her term as Vice President of NAHJ Chicago last year, she chaired both the Job Fair and Scholarship Committees.
+During her term as Vice President of NAHJ Chicago, she chaired both the Job Fair and Scholarship Committees.
 During the 2016-2017 year, the chapter raised enough money to give three students $2,000 Journalism Scholarships and one student a $500 Multimedia Scholarship.
-Carly’s focus is to gain more chapter members and continue to organize events to keep Latinos connected with current and future journalists.
+The following year, the chapter awarded three $2,000 scholarships.
+As president of the chapter, the chapter raised enough to award three students $3,000!